 You have no items in your shopping cart.

+Our complete Cisco 2800 vs 3800 Series comparison has everything you need to know to boost your performance.
 With each advance in wireless technology, access points are increasing in their number of radios and power processing options.
 Take for example of the multiGigabit port and XOR radio features.
-Cisco AP 2800 lacks them while Cisco AP 3800 embodies both of them.
+Cisco AP 2800 lacks them while Cisco 3800 Series AP embodies both of them.

 Cisco 2800 and 3800 Series Access Points are designed and architected to meet their users' needs for mission-critical and best-in-class applications.
 Both of these access points can easily function with 802.11ac Wave 2 powering systems, and for advanced features such as module support, customers can use 3800 Series Access Points.